tinkerhub/Practical-AI-Bootcamp/README.md

 # Practical AI Bootcamp

 Practical AI Bootcamp by [TinkerHub Foundation](https://tinkerhub.org).
-Here you will learn how to build AI products.
+Here you will learn how to build good AI products.
 This learning program cover the following.

 1. Finding the right machine learning model for a problem
 2. Building responsible AI - Bias and other issues